pyOpenSci/pyopensci.github.io/_posts/2024-05-31-friends-dont-let-friends-package-alone-pyconus-24.md

 This guidebook was created by a community of people with beginner to expert packaging experience with the goal of building consensus around a single approach to pure Python packaging that would **yield user success**.

-Together we created a guidebook that acknowledges a suite of fantastic tools across the ecosystem while still leading users down a streamlined path.
+Together we created a guidebook that acknowledges a suite of fantastic tools across the ecosystem, while still leading users down a streamlined path.

 <figure>